JpegInspiredDl/JPEG-Inspired-DL/README.md

 To CIFAR-100 and Fine-grained Tasks using Transformer-Based model, please use [this directory](https://github.com/JpegInspiredDl/JPEG-Inspired-DL/tree/main/TransformerBased).

-For ImageNet training, please use [this directory](https://github.com/JpegInspiredDl/JPEG-Inspired-DL/tree/main/ImageNet) directory.
+For ImageNet training, please use [this directory](https://github.com/JpegInspiredDl/JPEG-Inspired-DL/tree/main/ImageNet).

 <p align="center">